 - Queue depths to manage resources.

-dsTest supports both SCTP and TCP transport for Diameter messages, using the standard Linux stacks.
+dsTest supports both SCTP and TCP transport for Diameter messages, using the native Linux stacks or optimized stacks.
 SCTP Multihoming is supported.

 You can configure parameters such as SCTP Heartbeat interval, SCTP SACK timeout, and Reconnect Interval.